The core obligations of KiwiSaver providers are set out in the KiwiSaver Act 2006 (the Act).

 The Regulations require KiwiSaver scheme managers to produce Quarterly Disclosure Statements (QDS) and Annual Disclosure Statements (ADS) for each KiwiSaver fund (as defined in the Regulations) within a non-restricted KiwiSaver scheme.
 These statements must be made publicly available on the KiwiSaver scheme manager's website with a hyperlink to an electronic Comma Separated Values (CSV) data file.

 QDS, ADS and related data files must also be submitted to FMA, within 15 working days of the respective quarter end for a QDS, and 60 working days of the respective year end for an ADS.
-The first of these disclosure statements are due for the quarter ended 30 September 2013.

 The process guide: